crazyboycjr/cyclone-jet-rocket/README.md

 Cyclone Jet Rocket is a DDoS tool for System Security Technology course.

 This DDoS tool provides more than 8 kinds of attack methods, each in one module, with different parameters each module.
+The abstraction of Layers is inspired from [gopacket](https://github.com/google/gopacket), but reimplemented by myself.

 ## Install